josechang/sciinfo/README.md

 	When prompted select a user name, provide an email address and choose and comfirm a password.

-* Step 18: Collect the static content
+* Step 18: Collect the static content.

 		./manage.py collectstatic

 	When prompted, click 'Y'.

-* Step 19: Run the server
+* Step 19: Run the server.

 		./manage.py runserver 0.0.0.0:8000